 Yes, you can, sort of.
 Good, basic investing isn’t rocket science.
-But even so, most people don’t do it nearly as well on their own.
+But even so, many people don’t do it as well on their own.

-But let’s say you have what it takes to stay the course with basic investing.
+But let’s say you have what it takes to stay the course.
 There are still numerous ways we can add substantial value.
 To name a few, we can:

 In short, most investors aren’t investing for fun; they’re investing for their life.
 In that context, wise fund selection is merely part of a much greater whole that warrants objective, advisory oversight.
 It warrants Rockbridge Investment Management.